adamsilver/fdpb/08-an-upload-form.md

 *(Note: The CSS for the vh (visually hidden) class is set out in “A Checkout Flow”.)*

-Now that it's hidden, we can style the control's label, which fortunately, is easy to style.
+Now that it's hidden, we can style the control's label, which *is* easy to style.
 As described in “A Registration Form”, this works because a control's label acts as a proxy to the control itself.
 In this case, this means clicking the label is like clicking the input.

-#### Style The Label
+#### Styling The Label

 Now the input is hidden, we need to style the label so that it looks interactive.
-To make it look interactive, we need to style it and change the text like this:
+To make it look interactive, we need to style it as a button and change it's text to “Upload file”.

 ![Label as proxy](./images/08/label-as-button.png)

 #### Focus States

-Now that the label looks clickable and is clickable we need to think about keyboard interaction.
+Now the label looks clickable and is clickable we need to think about focus states.

-As the input is visually hidden, when the user Tabs to it, they won't get any feedback that it's actually in focus.
-To do this, JavaScript should be used so that when the input is focused a class of `focused` is added to the label so that we can style it to look focused:
+As the input is visually hidden, when the user Tabs to it, the user won't get any feedback that it's in focus.
+To do this, JavaScript can be used to give so that when the input is focused a class of `focused` is added to the label so that we can style it to look focused:

 ```CSS
 .focused {